Principes directeurs pour les entreprises multinationales

 About the index

-The FDI Regulatory Restrictiveness Index (FDI Index) measures statutory restrictions on foreign direct investment in 68 countries, including all OECD and G20 countries, and covers 22 sectors.
+The FDI Regulatory Restrictiveness Index (FDI Index) measures statutory restrictions on foreign direct investment in 22 economic sectors across 69 countries, including all OECD and G20 countries.
 The FDI Index is also available for many countries for the following years: 1997, 2003, 2006, 2010-2018.

 The FDI Index is not a full measure of a country’s investment climate.
 A range of other factors come into play, including how FDI rules are implemented.
 Entry barriers can also arise for other reasons, including state ownership in key sectors.
 A country’s ability to attract FDI will be affected by factors such as the size of its market, the extent of its integration with neighbours and even geography.